baijum/selenium-python/source/getting-started.rst

   assert "No results found." not in driver.page_source

 Finally, the browser window is closed.
 You can also call `quit` method instead of `close`.
-The `quit` will exit entire browser where as `close` will close one tab, but if it just one tab, by default most browser will exit entirely.::
+The `quit` will exit entire browser whereas close` will close one tab, but if just one tab was open, by default most browser will exit entirely.::

   driver.close()